Division of Biosphere Science

 Course Objectives:

-The biological diversity of the planet is being rapidly depleted due to the direct and indirect consequences of human activity.
-This lecture provides basic and recent ecological topics on evolutionary processes of speciation, maintenance of species diversity, population dynamics and biological community.
+In this course, you can learn that the biological diversity of the planet is being rapidly depleted due to the direct and indirect consequences of human activity.
+You can also learn basic and recent ecological topics on evolutionary processes of speciation, maintenance of species diversity, population dynamics and biological community.

 Instructors